Audition and Portfolio Day FAQ

 Your program will culminate with a studio experience in a specific area (painting, graphic design, etc.) but the first year will be focused on building your foundation as an artist.
 We encourage you to pick the area which is closest to your interest at this time, but the major selection will not impact your curriculum until later in your time here.
 As long as you know that you want to be a studio art major you’ll be on track.
 Our programs encourage exploration and discovery through the first years to decide what type of medium will be the best fit for you as an artist and you may change studio arts majors at the end of your freshman year if needed.

 What should I wear?

 You should dress as a professional in your desired field would dress.
-If you are a musician you want to present yourself as professionally as possible while maintaining the mobility to play your instrument, actors will want to be able to move freely on the stage, and dancers may refer to the audition requirements page for more information on what dance gear will be needed.
+If you are a musician, present yourself as professionally as possible while maintaining the mobility to play your instrument.
+Actors will want to be able to move freely on the stage and dancers may refer to the audition requirements page for more information on what dance gear will be needed.